hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 * Create an Asus ddns (xxx.asuscomm.com).
 This is to get a "permanent" URL pointing at the remote router.
 * ![a](https://cloud.githubusercontent.com/assets/3483165/5597750/f6122ebc-9275-11e4-81b5-950b22bf9497.png)

+* "Connect" the terminal emulator to the router (usually 192.168.1.1, or router.asus.com)
+* Using the terminal emulator (or WINscp), create 3 sub-folders to the jffs folder:

+ * **config**
+ * **scripts**
+ * **dropbear**

+* In the **scripts** folder, create the file **post-mount** .
+This script is called after a disk is mounted.
+You may have to check which disk just get mounted, That's why there is a "IF" section.
+Here is my own script.
+If you adapt it, please replace aaaa with the router **admin id**, XXXX with the remote router port number, and ZZZZ with the remote router ddns name).
+You can also remove completely the first "IF" section if there is no other partition on the main USB connected disk.

+> `#!/bin/sh`

+> `#Start of the optional section (used if you have a second partition on the disk)`

+> `if [  = "/tmp/mnt/RT-8075_rt" ]    # check if it is the post-mount of the partition reserved for the router.
+If you don't have it, this doesn't cause any problem.
+If you have it, and if a swap space is required, we will create that space here, in that partition [NOT USED FOR THE TUTORIAL]`

+> `then`

+> `#Turn on the swap space`

+>  `swapon /tmp/mnt/RT-8075_rt/myswapfile`

+> `#Set the _swappiness _ .
+This is the parameter that decice how aggressive is the swapping process.
+Could be set from 0 to 100.
+At 0 the router won't swap unless it hits the "no more available memory" state.
+By default: 60`

+>  `echo 20 > /proc/sys/vm/swappiness`

+> `fi`

+> `#End of the optional section (used if you have a second partition on the disk).
+If you don't need it, just delete the lines starting at "Start of the optional section..."`

+> `if [  = "/tmp/mnt/RT-8075" ]    # check if it is the post-mount of the main disk`

+> `then`

+> `#Turn on the swap space` for the case where the swap space have been created directly on the main disk

+>  `swapon /tmp/mnt/RT-8075/myswapfile`

+> `#Set the _swappiness _ .
+This is the parameter that decide how aggressive is the swapping process.
+Could be set from 0 to 100.
+At 0 the router won't swap unless it hits the "no more available memory" state.
+By default: 60`

+>  `echo 20 > /proc/sys/vm/swappiness`

+> `fi`

+> `exit $?`

+* In the **scripts** folder, create the file **init-start** .
+Here is my ~own script.
+>
+> `#!/bin/sh`
+>
+> `This script will create the 2 mounting points: one for the main partition, and one for the router partition.
+For the case you keeps the things simple and have just one disk and one poartition, just add a "#" in front of the second command, or just delete the line.`
+>
+> `mkdir -p /tmp/mnt/RT-8075`
+>
+> `mkdir -p /tmp/mnt/RT-8075_rt`

+* When the scripts part is done, to make them executable, at the ssh terminal emulator enter:
+> `chmod a+rx /jffs/scripts/*`

+* In the **config** folder, create the file **fstab**.
+Here is my own content:

+> `#Ntfs Backup disk (RT-8075); To get the UUID, you have to execute the command blkid on the ssh terminal.
+The UUID is use instead of the device path because the device path could change).
+For the understanding, UUID=01D01AD6E35757A0 could be replaced by /dev/sda1, as an example, but it is always more secure to work with the UUID.
+You can get the UUID by entering the "blkid" command at the terminal prompt.) `
+>
+>	`UUID=01D01AD6E35757A0 /tmp/mnt/RT-8075 tntfs rw,nodev,relatime,uid=0,gid=0,umask=00,nls=utf8,min_prealloc_size=64k,max_prealloc_size=3905928188,readahead=1M,user_xattr,case_sensitive,nocache,fail_safe,hidden=show,dotfile=show,errors=continue,mft_zone_multiplier=1 0 0`
+>
+> `#Ntfs Router partition (on the same disk) (optional)`
+>
+>	`UUID=f66b6687-d71a-d001-f04a-6087d71ad001 /tmp/mnt/RT-1080_rt tntfs rw,nodev,relatime,uid=0,gid=0,umask=00,nls=utf8, 0 0`

 * Install Optware (please see instructions on the RT-1080 section)
 * Install Rsync on the remote (please see instructions on the RT-1080 section)